 We strongly believe people should be armed with the information they need to make good decisions.
 Unfortunately, this is far from reality in the world of furniture today.
 Our research shows that less than 3% of commercial products even publish Environmental Product Declarations (EPDs) or life cycle assessments (LCAs) today.

 But what about the stuff you already have?
-Businesses should have complete visibility into their own inventory and should be able to use it, deploy it and redeploy it as needed with minimal effort; but most FF&E inventory is locked up in spreadsheets in the accounting software.
+Businesses should have visibility into their own inventory and should be able to use it, deploy it and redeploy it as needed with minimal effort; but most FF&E inventory is locked up in spreadsheets in the accounting software.
 Canoa simplifies this problem and provides tools for teams to onboard and maintain their own inventory, whether they're a small company or large.